 Freshly excised rat liver (5g) was washed in ice cold saline (0.9% NaoH) blotted, dropped into a cold beaker, and mixed well with scissors.
 To this 0.25M sucrose containing homogenizing medium (8ml/gm of net weight) was added.
-The suspension was taken in a hominines and a Teflon pestle, driven by a electric motor is passed from the suspension upto 4 to 5 times.
-The clearness between the pestle and the wall is the order 0.1 to 0.2mM which is sufficient to break the cell but not the internal structures.
+The suspension was taken in a homogeniser and a Teflon pestle, driven by a electric motor is passed in the suspension upto 4 to 5 times.
 The resulting homogenate was then filter through a muslin cloth to give a cell free homogenate . the volume of filtrate was made upto give a 10% homogenate.